Share this article

 Rule 101 of keeping dogs cool: never leave a dog in a car — not even for a few minutes.
 An open window or a shaded parking spot isn’t enough to keep a car cool and, according to the RSPCA, the temperature of a car can quickly double that of outside.
 Knowing that a dog struggles to regulate their temperature even when outdoors, it’s not worth the risk.
 Dogs can quickly overheat in a matter of minutes and develop heat stroke, a life-threatening condition.

-Similarly, be mindful not to leave your dog in a glass conservatory or a caravan.
+Similarly, be mindful not to leave your dog in a glass sunroom or an RV.
 These can become greenhouses in the sunshine and it’s just as dangerous as leaving them in the car.

 2. Make your dog walks cool